Five Common Misconceptions about IVF

 Often, having a baby isn’t easy.
 Many people struggle to get pregnant, and it takes bravery to reach out for help.
-If you’re coming across while trying to grow your family, you might be considering whether you are a candidate for IVF treatment.
-Monash IVF have been at the forefront of pioneering reproductive technological advancements for nearly 50 years–we were the to successfully impregnate an embryo via IVF back in 1973.
+If you’re coming across fertility challenges while trying to grow your family, you might be considering whether you are a candidate for IVF treatment.
+Monash IVF have been at the forefront of pioneering reproductive technological advancements for nearly 50 years–we were the first program in the world to successfully impregnate an embryo via IVF back in 1973.
 We know that there is a lot of confusing information to sift through when considering assisted reproductive technology.
 In this article, we debunk some of the most common myths about the IVF process.

 It’s a common misconception that IVF is the main solution for couples struggling to conceive.
 This isn’t true.
 There are simple options such as help with ovulation where medically indicated.

-What is IVF, exactly? ,” a process where healthy eggs and sperm are combined in a lab for the increased chance of a successful pregnancy.
+What is IVF, exactly?
+IVF stands for “in vitro fertilisation,” a process where healthy eggs and sperm are combined in a lab for the increased chance of a successful pregnancy.
 It’s a powerful procedure that has produced results for many families.
 But it’s not the only option.
-There are a number of other highly successful treatments that assist with pregnancy, such as , and using or .
+There are a number of other highly successful treatments that assist with pregnancy, such as ICSI (intracytoplasmic sperm injections), IUI (assisted insemination), and using donor eggs or donor sperm.
 All of these options are tailored to different pregnancy hurdles.
 Monash IVF’s team of experts will guide you through a fertility treatment plan tailored to your unique circumstances.

 In the past, doctors would transfer multiple embryos in the hope of pregnancy, significantly increasing the chances of a mother having twins or even triplets.
 Now, technological advancements mean that we have much more precise understanding of which embryos have the best chance.
-At Monash IVF, it’s most common practice to transfer , freezing remaining embryos for potential later treatment.
+At Monash IVF, it’s most common practice to transfer one embryo at a time, freezing remaining embryos for potential later treatment.
 This means your chance of falling pregnant with multiple babies is much lower than in the past.